CERTCC/Vultron/docs/process_models/rm/index.md

     Reports SHOULD be moved to the _Closed_ state once a Participant has completed all outstanding work tasks and is fairly sure that they will not be pursuing any further action on it.
+    For example

+    - reports or cases that have been in _Invalid_ or _Deferred_ for some length of time,
+    - cases in _Accepted_ where all necessary tasks are complete.

 ???+ note "RM Start and End States ($q^{rm}_0, \mathcal{F}^{rm}$) Defined"